adamelliotfields/notes-archive/kubernetes/2018-02-04-docker-notes.md

-# Docker Katacoda Notes
+# Docker Notes
 > :calendar: *February 19, 2018*

-Notes from Katacoda's Docker course.
-Most of these are copy/pasted, so credit goes to [Ben Hall](https://github.com/BenHall) - the creator of the course and Katacoda.com itself.
+Notes from Katacoda's Docker course as well as the Docker docs.

 ### What Is Docker?